hakhakobian/regallery/readme.txt

 * **Carousel view:** Show multiple images in a horizontal scroll, perfect for displaying related photos in a compact space.
 Great for highlighting products, portfolios, or collections.
 * **Cards view:** Each item is placed in a distinct card, making it easy for users to scan through various media at a glance.

-= 7.
-How does the live demo feature work? =
+= How does the live demo feature work? =
 The live demo allows you to see changes in real-time as you adjust settings, offering a dynamic preview of your gallery.

-= 8.
-Are there any limitations on the number of galleries I can create? = No limits!
+= Are there any limitations on the number of galleries I can create? = No limits!
 Create as many galleries as you need, each with its unique flair.

-= 9.
-What are PRO Pre-Built Templates? =
+= What are PRO Pre-Built Templates? =
-Pro Templates are designed to help you quickly and easily create beautiful, professional-looking galleries without starting from scratch.
+Pro Pre-Built Templates are designed to help you quickly and easily create beautiful, professional-looking galleries without starting from scratch.
 These templates save you time by offering ready-made layouts that can be customized to suit your style and needs.

-= 10.
-What happens with my galleries when my plan expires? = When your plan expires, you will still have access to the galleries where you have applied PRO Pre-Built templates.
-However, we regularly add new templates, and if you do not renew your plan, you will not be able to access PRO Pre-Built templates.

-= 11.
-Can I switch between plans later? =
+= Can I switch between plans later? =
 Sure, you can!
 Please send us an inquiry at regalleryteam@gmail.com, and we'll get back to you as soon as possible.

+= What happens with my galleries when my plan expires? = When your plan expires, you will still have access to the galleries where you have applied PRO Pre-Built templates.
+However, we regularly add new templates, and if you do not renew your plan, you will not be able to access PRO Pre-Built templates.

 == Installation ==